On the structure of graphs which are locally indistinguishable from a lattice: Introduction

-Several authors have given succinct necessary or sufficient conditions on $H$ for there to exist finite (or, in some cases, possibly infinite) graphs of constant link $H$, for graphs $H$ within various classes; results of this kind can be found in \cite{brown-connelly}, \cite{hubaut}, \cite{bugata}, \cite{busset}, \cite{doyen}, \cite{hall-1}, \cite{hall-2}, \cite{hall-3}, \cite{hall-4}, \cite{sedlacek}, \cite{zelinka-1}, and \cite{zelinka-2}.
+Many authors have given succinct necessary or sufficient conditions on $H$ for there to exist finite (or, in some cases, possibly infinite) graphs of constant link $H$, for graphs $H$ within various classes; results of this kind can be found e.g. in \cite{brown-connelly,bugata,doyen,hall-4,sedlacek,weetman-1}.
 However, the problem seems very hard in general.
 For more background, the reader may consult the survey \cite{hell}.
-To demonstrate that the `finite' and `infinite' questions are very different, we recall from \cite{brown-connelly} that if $H$ is a vertex-disjoint union of one 1-edge path and two 2-edge paths, then no finite graph has constant link $H$, but there exists an infinite graph which has constant link $H$, and which is vertex-transitive.
-On the other hand, the only connected graph which has constant link $K_t$, is the complete graph $K_{t+1}$.

 In this paper, we will focus on the case where $F$ is a Euclidean lattice.
 If $d \in \mathbb{N}$, the {\em $d$-dimensional lattice} $\mathbb{L}^d$ is the graph with vertex-set $\mathbb{Z}^d$, and edge-set